 - Yeast: You can use active or instant rise yeast.

-- Milk: Whole milk will add the most richness but you can get buy with 2%.
+- Milk: Whole milk will add the most richness but you can get by with 2%.

-- Old Fashioned Oatmeal: Adds a nice textural contrast and a subtle nutty flavor.
+- Old Fashioned Oatmeal: Adds a nice textural contrast and a subtle nutty flavor, don’t use quick cooking or instant for this recipe.

 You don’t want lumps of sweet potato in the bread but simple mashing the cooked sweet potato with a fork in a bowl should remove any lumps and make them easy to incorporate into the dough.

-Step 2: Mix the wet ingredients and the dry ingredients
+Step 2: Prepare the wet ingredients and the dry ingredients

 Step 3: Make the dough.